ENERGY, CLIMATE CHANGE, FAST NEUTRON REACTORS, ELECTRICITY

 Preventing further increases in atmospheric CO2 concentration requires supply of sufficient economic clean (non-fossil) power that fossil fuels are preferentially left in the ground.

-The law of conservation of energy indicates that preventing a further rise in the atmospheric CO2 concentration today will require sufficient new economic, dependable and sustainable clean power to displace the 20,000 GWt of thermal power that are presently being supplied by combustion of fossil fuels.
+The law of conservation of energy indicates that preventing a further rise in the atmospheric CO2 concentration today will require sufficient new economic, dependable and sustainable clean power to displace the 21,000 GWt of thermal power that are presently being supplied by combustion of fossil fuels.

-0.75 X 20,000 GWt = 15,000 X 1 GWt,
+0.80 X 21,000 GWt = 16,800 X 1 GWt,

 which could potentially provide a total electric power output of about:

-At this time there is almost no public awareness that, as the economic supply of natural uranium and hence U-235 is depleted, mankind's survival will likely depend on FNRs and related nuclear fuel reprocessing technology.
+At this time there is almost no public awareness that, as the economic supply of natural uranium and hence U-235 is depleted, mankind's survival will depend on FNRs and related nuclear fuel reprocessing technology.

 For the circumpolar countries to sustainably reduce their CO2 emissions it is necessary for these countries to deploy urban sited fuel sustainable sodium cooled FNRs to provide both the dependable electricity and the low grade heat needed to displace the fossil fuels that are presently used for water and comfort heating.
 This FNR technology is the main focus of this web site.

-Governmental obstruction of nuclear power reactor deployments has a cost, particularly in worker training.
+Governmental obstruction of nuclear power reactor deployment has a cost, particularly in worker training.
 Largely due to worker training issues, recent power reactor deployments in the USA have cost 8X more than similar power reactor deployments in China and South Korea.

 Between 2016 and 2023 the government of Canada committed over $30 billion of Canadian tax payers money to an oil export pipeline when that money should have been used for incenting deployment of additional CANDU nuclear reactors, Fast Neutron Reactors and related technology.